 They can give you advice about how to choose the proper footwear and, if necessary, alter your gait to prevent or reduce injuries.

 For example, if your heel strikes with a lot of force, you might want a shoe with extra cushioning in the heel.
 If you overpronate, which means your ankle rolls in too much with each step, one might recommend a cross-training shoe, which will be stiffer and offer more structured support than your average jogging shoe.

 In complicated cases, if you are a person who does marathons or triathlons and you're having a recurrent problem like iliotibial band syndrome or shin splints, you might benefit from orthotics or gait analysis.

 Q: What about the surface under your shoes?
-As the winter approaches, is it better to run on treadmills or outside?
+In winter or bad weather, is it better to run on treadmills or indoor tracks than outside?

 Holmes: It's true that a surface you've been running on in the spring or summer that felt fairly cushiony, maybe a dirt or mud surface, might freeze and become as hard as concrete or asphalt in the winter.
 But even though a treadmill might be a softer option in the winter, I generally like to advise my patients to run outside or on an indoor track if they can.

 Every time your foot strikes a treadmill, it's striking exactly in the same position.
 There's no variation.
 But if you run outside, there's a little unevenness.
 You have to turn corners, go up and down hills.
 Even on a track, you're making turns around the track.

 Compared with constant pounding in the same position, which can put a lot of stress on your feet, that variability gives you a little more protection from injuries like stress fractures or shin splints.
 So in general, if the surface is safe and the environment is safe, I would rather have people run on a surface that will provide more variability than a treadmill.